-PROPOSITION 63 - Passed by the voters in November 2004, established a State personal income tax surcharge of

-1% on taxpayers with annual taxable incomes of more than \$1 million.
+PROPOSITION 63 - Passed by the voters in November 2004, established a State personal income tax surcharge of 1% on taxpayers with annual taxable incomes of more than \$1 million.
 Funds resulting from the surcharge would be used to expand county mental health programs (also known as Mental Health Services Act).

-PROPOSITION 99 - Passed by the voters in November 1988, this measure established a 25-cent surtax per package of cigarettes and equivalent amount on all other tobacco products sold in California.
+PROPOSITION 99 - Added Article XIIIB Section 12 to the California Constitution.
+Passed by the voters in November 1988, this measure established a 25-cent surtax per package of cigarettes and equivalent amount on all other tobacco products sold in California.
 Revenues provide funding for health, health education, research and other programs.